-SF UK does not own any manufacturing or distribution assets in the UK and all UK supply chain activities related to the distribution and storage of products is outsourced to third parties.
+SF UK does not own any manufacturing or distribution assets in the UK and all UK supply chain activities are related to the distribution and storage of products is outsourced to third parties.

 Effectiveness in ensuring trafficking is not taking place - Due Diligence Processes

+Within the last 12 months a member of the Technical Team has attended the Stronger Together ‘Tackling Modern Slavery in Global Supply Chains’ training workshop.
 In order to ensure there is no modern slavery or human trafficking within our supply chain we will undertake the following steps in the next 12 months:

-- continue to risk assess third party suppliers via the supplier questionnaire
+- Continue to risk assess third party suppliers via the supplier questionnaire